blytkerchan/blytkerchan.github.io/_posts/2015-09-04-cis-protecting-code-in-stead-of-data.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2015-09-04 01:08:33+00:00
 layout: post
-title: 'CIS: "Protecting" code in stead of data'
-wordpress_id: 3236
-categories:
-  - Common Issues with Synchronization
 tags:
 - locking
 - synchronization
+title: 'CIS: "Protecting" code in stead of data'
+wordpress_id: 3236
 ---

 The Windows API contains a synchronization primitive that _is_ a mutual exclusion device, but is also a colossal misnomer.
 I mean, of course, the `CRITICAL_SECTION`.